yerofey/cryptowallet-cli/README.md

 - `NBT` (NIX Bridge Token)
 - `PLS` (PulseChain)

-*all other cryptos that are tokens in the ecosystems like Ethereum, Binance Smart Chain or Polygon and others chains are supported as well (L2/L3, etc.)*
+*all other cryptos that are tokens in the ecosystems like Ethereum, Base, Binance Smart Chain and others chains are supported as well (L1/L2/L3, etc.)*

 ## Options

-- `-b` or `-c` or `--chain`: Specify the blockchain ticker to generate a wallet for
+- `-c` or `--chain`: Specify the chain/coin ticker to generate a wallet for
 - `-C` or `--copy`: Copy the generated mnemonic to the clipboard
 - `-D` or `--csv`: Save output into CSV file with custom or default name ("`cw-output.csv`") - this is a shorthand for `-o csv -F filename`
 - `-f` or `--format`: Specify the blockchain wallet format (for BTC: legacy, segwit, bech32)